The Acoustic Insulation Question

 The Mass Law

 The well-known Mass Law of soundproofing states that doubling the weight of an acoustic barrier yields about a 6 dB improvement in sound reduction.
 For example, if you double the thickness of a brick wall, you can achieve a 30-40% improvement in soundproofing.
 This principle also applies to roofs.
 However, we must consider if the roof can support this additional weight and what the costs might be.
-Yet, should we approach this problem from a different angle?
+But, could we approach this problem from a different angle?

 An alternative approach